Python-PyQt/PyQt6-Docs/descriptions/QtWebEngineCore/QWebEngineSettings-WebAttribute-JavascriptCanAccessClipboard-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 3
-    :digest: 6234a8e5ef916b8cc6a3bd09099b56e4
+    :digest: 9d92d3abe53e53646635fcc050d52216

 Allows JavaScript programs to read from and write to the clipboard.
 Writing to the clipboard is always allowed if it is specifically requested by the user.
-See  to also allow pasting the content of the clipboard content from JavaScript.
+See JavascriptCanPaste to also allow pasting the content of the clipboard content from JavaScript.
 Disabled by default.